bnnm/wwiser-utils/doc/NAMES.md

 - trim word list a bit and try *permutations* with another list (see below)
   - for example wwnames + `strings2` results or `english.txt`
 - repeat again and again as you get more valid words (new words = new combos = new chances)
-- adding a `#@classify-bank` line to `wwnames.txt` and re-generating the list alters output a bit, and usually makes checking false positives easier
 - using *pypy* (python optimization) to run this tools makes it noticeably faster, specially when using combinations
 - give up at some point
   - overwrite original *wwnames.txt* with our new improved copy